Notes on Equitable Partitions into Matching Forests in Mixed Graphs and into $b$-branchings in Digraphs: Introduction

 Note that the branchings is a special case of $b$-branchings where $b(v)=1$ for every $v \in V$.
 That is, $b$-branchings provide a generalization of branchings in which the indegree bound of each vertex $v \in V$ can be an arbitrary positive integer $b(v)$ (Condition \eqref{EQindeg}).
 Together with Condition \eqref{EQsparse}, it yields a reasonable generalization of branchings admitting extensions of several fundamental results on branchings, such as a multi-phase greedy algorithm \cite{Boc71,CL65,Edm67,Ful74}, a packing theorem \cite{Edm73}, and the integer decomposition property of the corresponding polytope \cite{BT81}.

-The packing theorem on $b$-branchings leads to a necessary and sufficient condition for the arc set $A$ to be partitioned into $k$ $b$-branchings \cite{KKT20}.
-In this paper, we prove that equitable partition into $k$ $b$-branchings is possible provided that any partition into $k$ $b$-branchings exists.
+The packing theorem on $b$-branchings leads to a necessary and sufficient condition for the arc set $A$ to be partitionable into $k$ $b$-branchings \cite{KKT20}.
+In this paper, we prove that an equitable partition into $k$ $b$-branchings always exists, provided that any partition into $k$ $b$-branchings exists.

 \begin{theorem} Let $D=(V,A)$ be a digraph, $b\in \ZZ_{++}^V$, and $k\in \ZZ_{++}$.
 If $A$ can be partitioned into $k$ $b$-branchings, then $A$ can be partitioned into $k$ $b$-branchings $B_1,\ldots, B_k$ satisfying the following: \begin{enumerate} \item for each $i=1,\ldots , k$, the size $|B_i|$ is $\lfloor |A|/k \rfloor$ or $\lceil |A|/k \rceil$; and \item for each $i=1,\ldots , k$, the indegree $d^-_{B_i}(v)$ of each vertex $v \in V$ is $\lfloor d^-_A(v)/k \rfloor$ or $\lceil d^-_A(v)/k \rceil$. \end{enumerate} \end{theorem}